emansarahafi/OS-ManagementScripts/README.md

 # OS-ManagementScripts

-Developing scripts that aid an operating system to manage processes, threads and Inter-process communications.
+This project required developing scripts that aid an operating system to manage processes, threads and Inter-process communications.

 ## 1. Create a script using C that:
 - Reads any data from a standard input device.